Government Indemnity Scheme

 GIS exists for the public benefit.
 It aims to enhance and widen access to objects of scientific, technological, artistic, or historic nature.
 Objects that are being borrowed and covered by GIS can be for public display (temporary or long-term) or for research purposes.

 GIS covers the objects during moving to and from the borrowing museum, while in storage at the borrowing museum, installation, display, and dismantling of exhibitions.

 There is no charge to the borrowing museum to access GIS cover.

 GIS is administered by Arts Council England (ACE) for the whole of the UK on behalf of Department for Digital, Culture, Media & Sport (DCMS), the Scottish Government, and Welsh Assembly.

-Any non-commercial museum, gallery or library can apply through ACE for GIS.
-You do not need to be an Accredited Museum to apply.
+Any non-commercial museum, gallery, or library can apply through ACE for GIS.
+You don’t need to be an Accredited Museum to apply.

-The process to get cover in place can take time and should be factored in to planning; typically, an application will take three months to process.
+The process to get cover in place can take time and should be factored into planning; an application typically takes three months to process.